demetreades/win10guide/README.md

 You can configure global WSL options by placing a .wslconfig file into the root directory of your users folder: `%USERPROFILE%\.wslconfig`.
 Please keep in mind you may need to run `wsl --shutdown` to shut down the WSL 2 virtual machine and then restart your WSL instance for these changes to take affect.

-Here is a sample of a .wslconfig file:
+Here is a sample of a `.wslconfig` file:

     [wsl2]
     kernel=C:\\temp\\myCustomKernel
     memory=4GB # Limits WSL memory
     processors=2 # Number of virtual processors

-All WSL files are stored
+All WSL files are stored: `%LocalAppData%\Packages`
-`%LocalAppData%\Packages`

 <br>